matteosox/tubthumper/.github/CONTRIBUTING.md

 The "API Reference" page is mostly auto-generated using the [`autodoc`](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html), [`autosummary`](https://www.sphinx-doc.org/en/master/usage/extensions/autosummary.html), [`intersphinx`](https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html), and [`linkcode`](https://www.sphinx-doc.org/en/master/usage/extensions/viewcode.html) Sphinx extensions.
 Classes, functions, decorators, and so on need to be added manually to the `docs/source/api.rst` file, but once included, the entries are auto-generated using type annotations and docstrings.

+### Docstring Formatting

+We use the [`napoleon`](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html) Sphinx extension to enable docstring formats other than Sphinx's default, rather unreadable format.
+Instead, we use [Google's docstring standard](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).
+Types and defaults should not be referenced in the docstring, instead included in annotations.

 ### Auto-generated Github Links

 We use the [`linkcode`](https://www.sphinx-doc.org/en/master/usage/extensions/linkcode.html) Sphinx extension to add links to Github on the API Reference page.
-The code for mapping Python objects to links can be found in the `docs/source/linkcode.py` Python module.
+The code for mapping Python objects to links can be found in the `docs/linkcode.py` Python module.

 ### Changelog